mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

 ## Comming soon

-- Add Gnome if rnhd module is present
 - Create a simpliest generator with creature template
-- Allow to select many careers to create a career path instead of de automatic career path
 - create a chat command
 - Manage other language